-While browsing the web, I found these Croatian Easter dolls or primorski uskrsnje bebe, which is a special Croatian bread shaped like a baby typical of the Easter period.
-It is a brioche-type bread typical of the coastal areas of Croatia, such as Istria and Primorje, that wraps around a colored hard-boiled egg, giving the impression of resembling a little baby!
+While searching the web I found these Croatian Easter dolls, i.e. primorski uskrsnje bebe — a particular Croatian enriched bread shaped like a newborn baby, typical of the Easter period.
+It is a brioche-type enriched dough, braided and typical of the Croatian coastal areas, such as Istria and Primorje, which wraps a colored hard-boiled egg, giving the impression of a little baby!

-My babies are chubby, but I decided to publish them on the blog anyway because it’s a cute idea even as a gift for upcoming Easter holidays and an idea for doing some activities with the kids at home.
+My babies are chubby but I decided to publish them on the blog anyway because it is a cute gift idea for the upcoming Easter holidays and an activity idea to do with the kids at home.

-I made half the amount of these that I indicated below because we are only two people in the family, and I absolutely don’t want to waste food, and I didn’t know who to gift these sweet leavened dolls with an egg head and braided body.
+I made half of the batch indicated below because there are only two of us at home and I don’t want to waste food at all, and I didn’t really know who to gift these sweet leavened dolls with an egg head and braided body to.

-FOR COLORING THE EGGS.…to be fair, although I used a ton of dye, they just turned pink, and I wanted them redder!
-Anyway, I put water in a saucepan with fine salt and red liquid dye, and when it boils, I gently put the eggs in, letting them simmer for 15 minutes.
-I let them cool while keeping the eggs in the water and then use them cold to make the faces of the Croatian leavened Easter dolls
+TO COLOR THE EGGS..for transparency: even though I used loads of dye they only turned slightly pink and I wanted them redder!
+Anyway, I put water, fine salt and red liquid dye in a saucepan and, when boiling, I gently put the eggs in and let them simmer for 15 minutes.
+I let them cool in the water and once cold I use them to make the little faces of the Croatian leavened Easter dolls.

-BETTER TO COLOR THEM WITH NATURAL COLORS THEREFORE
+IT’S BETTER TO COLOR THEM WITH NATURAL COLORS

-I opened a recipe channel open to everyone and free on WhatsApp, no notifications and no sound, which you can subscribe to by clicking on the link here https://whatsapp.com/channel/0029VaHbGIn9cDDig7Cw2x0F and every day you can read one sweet recipe and one savory!
+I opened a recipes channel free and open to everyone on WhatsApp — no notifications and no sound — which you can join by clicking the link here https://whatsapp.com/channel/0029VaHbGIn9cDDig7Cw2x0F and every day you will be able to read one sweet and one savory recipe!

 - Difficulty: Difficult